 Earn a Bachelor of Science degree in Electrical Engineering or Mechanical Engineering in just 2 ½ years.
-Designed for students who’ve completed two years of coursework at a community college or another university, the Antelope Valley Engineering Program (AVEP) is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+Designed for students who’ve completed two years of coursework at a community college or another university, the Antelope Valley Engineering Program (AVEP) consists of two degrees accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org: the B.S. in Mechanical Engineering - Antelope Valley and the B.S. in Electrical Engineering - Antelope Valley.
 Degrees are awarded by the CSULB College of Engineering.

 Students have the opportunities to apply for internships and long-term employment at Air Force Research Lab, Lockheed Martin Aeronautics, Air Force Test Center at Edwards, NASA Armstrong Flight Research Center, Northrop Grumman, and Hyundai-Kia America Technical Center, as well as other organizations in the Antelope Valley.

 Students proceed as a group with an emphasis on teamwork, collaboration, and internships with local companies and organizations.
 Students complete 68 units of junior and senior level engineering, capstone General Education, and math coursework.
 Classes take place at the Lancaster University Center, 45356 Division St. in Lancaster, Calif.

 For more information, call 661.723.6429, ext.
 103 or 104.
 Like the Antelope Valley Engineering Program Facebook page.

 This cohort-based program, offered through the CSULB College of Engineering and the College of Professional and Continuing Education (CPACE), lets upper-division transfer students earn their degrees at facilities in the Antelope Valley.